 Spatial relationship with the context, sustenance, consideration of the materiality, techniques of fabrication and construction, and representation of ideas through different media always form an integral part of any studio.
-ARCHIDES' advanced information infrastructure, media-enriched presentation spaces, vast library resources, and open access to fabrication technologies, enable our architecture students to develop, discuss, exchange, and materialize ideas through a comprehensive range of platforms and media.
+The Jamal Abed Faculty of Architecture advanced information infrastructure, media-enriched presentation spaces, vast library resources, and open access to fabrication technologies, enable our architecture students to develop, discuss, exchange, and materialize ideas through a comprehensive range of platforms and media.